 - 1 pound box dried elbow macaroni

-- 4 tbsp unsalted butter
+- 4 tablespoon unsalted butter

-- 4 tbsp flour
+- 4 tablespoon flour

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/4 tsp pepper
+- 1/4 teaspoon pepper

-- 1/4 tsp paprika
+- 1/4 teaspoon paprika

-- 1/4 tsp dry mustard
+- 1/4 teaspoon dry mustard

-- 2 cup milk
+- 2 cups milk

-- 2 cup shredded cheddar cheese
+- 2 cups shredded cheddar cheese

 - Put a covered stock pot of water on to boil over high heat.